-- Beautiful architecture: for a modern art museum building, a lot of the value is in the architecture itself.
+- Beautiful architecture.
+For a modern art museum building, for example, much of the value is in the architecture itself.

-- Rental income: for a real estate developer, the future rental income is the value.
-Work towards that.
-If you say things like “Let’s do it like this, then it will finish 2 months earlier, and you can start collecting rent as from first of May” – I’m sure they’ll be on your side :-)
+- Rental income.
+For a real estate developer, the future rental income is important.
+Work toward that.
+Say things like: “Let’s do it like this, then it’ll finish two months sooner, and you can start collecting rent as early as May 1.” — I’m sure they’ll be on your side :-)

-- Energy savings: “I would advise you to study this and that subject, and optimise your building accordingly.
-It will cost you an additional $8.000 one time fee, but you’ll easily save $600/month on energy.” — Who would not take that deal?
-Invest $8K and get $7.2K back EVERY YEAR.
+- Energy savings.
+“I’d advise you to study this and that subject, and optimize your building accordingly.
+It’ll cost you an additional one-time fee of $8,000, but you’ll easily save $600/month on energy.” — Who wouldn’t take a deal like that?
+Invest $8K and get $7.4K back EVERY YEAR.

-- Happiness: “The next BBQ with the whole family on this new terrace will be just awesome.” – people are more going to like you and work with you (and pay your bills!) when you remind them of the final outcome
+- Happiness.
+“The next BBQ with the whole family on this new terrace will be just awesome.” — People will be more likely to want to work with you (and pay your bills!) if you remind them of the final outcome.

-Look at this excellent copy (in blue).
+Look at this excellent copy (highlighted in blue).
 Isn’t that clear value?

-Read more about this topic in this article: Architects and Contractors: Focus on VALUE when doing Sales!
+Read more about this topic in our article, Architects and Contractors: Focus on VALUE when doing Sales!

-Here is the most simple trick to get paid more at the end of the month, without working more hours.
+Here’s the simplest trick to get paid more at the end of the month — without having to work more hours:

-Did you raise your hourly rate in the past few years?
-Probably not.
-And you should.
+Have you raised your hourly rate in the past few years?
+Probably not, right?
+Well, you should!

-There is something called “indexation”.
+There’s something called indexation.
 I don’t have to explain it to you.